worthington10TW/worthington10TW/_posts/2020-11-25-getting-started-with-elasticsearch.markdown

 ### Replica shards

-Used when primary fails, they should never be on the same node as the primary shard Increased search performance
+Used when primary fails, they should never be on the same node as the primary shard.
+Shards give us an increase in search performance and resilence.

 [![shard](/assets/2020-11-25-getting-started-with-elasticsearch/shard.png)](/assets/2020-11-25-getting-started-with-elasticsearch/shard.png)

+- In this example our primary shards are labelled S1 (on Node 1), S2 (on Node 2), S3 (on Node 3).
+- Collectively they contain all the documents, with the ID 1, 2, 3, 4, 5.
+- These are spread over multiple nodes.
+- In this example we have 2 replicas, labelled R1 (on Node 2 and 3), R2 (on Node 2 and 3 ), R3 (on Node 1 and 2).
+- The replica contains a copy of each document.
+- And each replica is never on the same node as the primary shard.

 ## Documents